 Welcoming the stranger

-The St Vincent de Paul Society has a long history of helping migrants and refugees.
-Catholic social teaching places a special onus on our organisation to help those who seek asylum, having fled war, persecution, injustice or intolerance.
+The St Vincent de Paul Society has a long history of helping refugees and people seeking asylum.
+Catholic social teaching places a special onus on our organisation to help those who seek protection from persecution, having fled war, injustice or intolerance.

-Whilst Vinnies runs the RSS program specifically in NSW there are very similar refugee support programs running in other states, see our Find Help section or contact Vinnies your state to find out how they can help you.
+Whilst Vinnies runs the ASP program specifically in NSW there are very similar refugee support programs running in other states, see our Find Help section or contact Vinnies in your state to find out how they can help you.